Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Closed forums were not saved correctly
 * Fixed: Display issues with some themes
+* Changed: Show moderator buttons only at the beginning of threads
 * Performance improvements and code optimizations
 = 1.0.12 =
 * Fixed: Broken link of uploaded file when filename contains umlaute